FUenal/deep-learning-cybersecurity-ids/README.md

 ## Deep Learning Frameworks

--   perfomance results using various deep learning frameworks are compared
+-   perfomance results using the fast au deep learning framework is compared various machine learning algorithms from the scikit-learn library
 -   10-fold cross-validation techniques was used to validate the model

 ### FastAI